 About the Account

-If you teach at least one half course during the academic year and are not covered under any other University of Toronto (U of T) group health or dental plan, and are enrolled in the Health Care Spending Account (HCSA), U of T will allocate the following to your account:
+The University will provide a Health Care Spending Account (HCSA) for each eligible employee in CUPE 3902 Unit 3 not covered under any other University of Toronto (U of T) group health or dental plan, and are enrolled in the Health Care Spending Account (HCSA).

 Enrolment: In order to begin using your HCSA, members of CUPE 3902 (Unit 3) must enroll by completing the Green Shield Enrolment/Change form, which can be downloaded from the Forms web page.

 HCSA Plan Rules

 |Enrolment for Sessional Lecturers and employees paid on an Hourly basis||

 HCSA Annual Credits (Plan Year)

 Guidelines to completing HCSA form